Arjun Appadurai

-Arjun Appadurai (born 1949) is an Indian-American anthropologist recognized as a major theorist in globalization studies.
-In his anthropological work, he discusses the importance of the modernity of nation states and globalization.
-He is the former University of Chicago professor of anthropology and South Asian Languages and Civilizations, Humanities Dean of the University of Chicago, director of the city center and globalization at Yale University, and the Education and Human Development Studies professor at NYU Steinhardt School of Culture.
+Arjun Appadurai FRAI (born 4 February 1949) is an Indian-American anthropologist who has been recognized as a major theorist in globalization studies.
+He is an elected fellow of the Royal Anthropological Institute of Great Britain and Ireland.
+In his anthropological work, he discusses the importance of the modernity of nation-states and globalization.
+He is the former professor of anthropology and South Asian Languages and Civilizations at the University of Chicago, Humanities Dean at the University of Chicago, director of the Center on Cities and Globalization at Yale University, provost and senior vice president for Academic Affairs at The New School, and professor of education and human development studies at New York University's Steinhardt School.
+He is currently professor emeritus of the Media, Culture, and Communication Department in the Steinhardt School.

-Some of his most important works include Worship and Conflict under Colonial Rule (1981), Disjuncture and Difference in the Global Cultural Economy (1990), of which an expanded version is found in Modernity at Large (1996), and Fear of Small Numbers (2006).
+Some of his notable works include Worship and Conflict under Colonial Rule (1981), Disjuncture and Difference in the Global Cultural Economy (1990), of which an expanded version is found in Modernity at Large (1996), and Fear of Small Numbers (2006).
 He was elected a Fellow of the American Academy of Arts and Sciences in 1997.

-Early life
+Early life and education

-Appadurai was born in 1949, into a Tamil family in Mumbai (Bombay), India and educated in India.
-He graduated from St. Xavier's High School, Fort, Mumbai, and earned his Intermediate Arts degree from Elphinstone College, Mumbai, before moving to the United States.
-He then received his B.A. from Brandeis University in 1970.
+Appadurai was born on 4 February 1949 into a Tamil family in present-day Mumbai, Maharashtra, India.
+He graduated from St. Xavier's High School, Fort, Mumbai, and earned his Intermediate Arts degree from Elphinstone College, Mumbai.
+He moved to the United States and received his B.A. from Brandeis University in 1970.
+After this he earned his M.A.
+(1973) and Ph.D.
+(1976) from the Committee on Social Thought at the University of Chicago.
+He then spent a brief time at Yale University.

 Career

-He was formerly a professor at the University of Chicago where he received his M.A.
-(1973) and Ph.D (1976) in Anthropology.
-After working there, he spent a brief time at Yale.

 University of Pennsylvania

 Appadurai taught for many years at the University of Pennsylvania, in the departments of Anthropology and South Asia Studies.
-During his years at Penn, in 1984, he hosted a conference through the Penn Ethnohistory program; this conference led to the publication of the volume called The Social Life of Things: Commodities in Cultural Perspective (1986).
-Later he joined the faculty at the New School University.
-He currently is a faculty member of New York University's Media Culture and Communication department in the Steinhardt School.
+In 1984, during his time there, he hosted a conference through the Penn Ethnohistory program.
+This conference led to the publication of the volume called The Social Life of Things: Commodities in Cultural Perspective (1986).